yeazj/Mininet/README.md

-# Emulation of attacks on realistic Enterprise network for beningn & attack dataset generation
+# Emulation of attacks on realistic Enterprise network for dataset generation (benign & attack)
 * An enterprise network comprising of DNS, HTTP, HTTPS, FTP, SMTP and DB servers.
 * Network attacks
   * Bruteforce